Chicago Wrongful Death Lawyers

 • Accidents caused by improper training

 In these cases, determining if there is any third-party liability for negligence depends on how the accident occurred.
-If your loved one passed away because of negligent conduct of a worker from a different company, that worker or that other company can be held liable for damages.
-However, generally if a death or injury occurs at the workplace or while the employee is “on the clock”, the case would fall under workers’ compensation.
+If your loved one passed away because of the negligent conduct of a worker from a different company, that worker or that other company could be held liable for damages.
+However, generally, if a death or injury occurs at the workplace or while the employee is “on the clock”, the case would fall under workers’ compensation insurance coverage.

 Wrongful Death Because of Medical Malpractice

-Wrongful death because of medical malpractice is one of the trickier case types in personal injury law.
-Because of this, you want to make sure you have a qualified attorney on your side when you’re dealing with medical malpractice of any type.
+Wrongful death because of medical malpractice is one of the trickier claims in personal injury law.
+Because of this, you want to ensure you have a qualified attorney on your side when dealing with any medical malpractice.

 Medical malpractice that can cause a wrongful death includes:

-If someone you love passed away because of the negligence of a doctor, nurse, or healthcare facility, contact one of our medical malpractice attorneys at Abels and Annes as soon as possible so we can begin to investigate and build your case.
+If someone you love passes away because of the negligence of a doctor, nurse, or healthcare facility, contact a wrongful death attorney in our Chicago office as soon as possible so we can begin to investigate and build your case.

-There are various different injuries that can cause a person to die in a manner that qualifies as a wrongful death.
+Various different injuries can cause a person to die in a manner that qualifies as a wrongful death.
 Some of the most common include traumatic brain injury, spinal cord injury, and internal injury.

 Traumatic Brain Injury